WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2020-05-30-azure-static-web-apps.md

   </p>
 </div>

-After the deployment is finished, you can see the URL of the Static Web App and also a link to the created Github Action.
+After the deployment is finished, you can see the URL of the Static Web App and also a link to the created GitHub Action.

 <div class="col-12 col-sm-10 aligncenter">
   <a href="/assets/img/posts/2020/05/Overview-of-the-published-Static-Web-App.jpg"><img loading="lazy" src="/assets/img/posts/2020/05/Overview-of-the-published-Static-Web-App.jpg" alt="Overview of the published Static Web Apps" /></a>